fnk0/FlashCards-Codelab/TutorialPart2.md

 We gona use the built in features of the CardsLib to extend Card and create our own custom cards.
 For more information about creating custom cards refer to the [CardsLib documentantion](https://github.com/gabrielemariotti/cardslib/blob/master/doc/CARD.md#extending-card-class)

+Side Note: Bundle:
+Bundle is an Android object that maps a Name to a Value.
+It is used by Android to pass prcelable objects in between fragments and activities.
+For more information refer to the [Bundle documentantion](http://developer.android.com/reference/android/os/Bundle.html)

+I would also recommend reading about the [Parcelable interface](http://developer.android.com/reference/android/os/Parcelable.html) in Android.

 ```java
 // Inside CategoryCard.java